wso2/docs-is/en/docs/authenticate/regular-webapp-oidc.md

-# Enable Authentication to OAuth/OpenID Connect Web Application
+# Enable Authentication for OAuth/OpenID Connect Web Application

 This page guides you through enabling authentication to an OAuth/OpenID Connect web application.